Rohitaa1306/Data-Science-and-Machine-Learning/Supervised Learning/README.md

 8. [Ensemble Learning](#ensemble-learning)

 ## Linear Regression
 Linear regression is a fundamental algorithm for modeling the relationship between a dependent variable and one or more independent variables.
-The repository includes code for implementing linear regression models, along with examples for better understanding.
+The repository includes code for implementing linear regression models, along with example for better understanding.

 ## Gradient Descent
 Gradient descent is an optimization algorithm used to minimize the error of a model.
 This section provides implementations of gradient descent for various types of models, along with explanations and visualizations.